Consensys/orchestrate-quick-start/README.md

 <img src="static/post-faucet.png" width="900px" alt="Create Faucet"/>

-### Transfer Ether to Faucet Account
+### Send ETH to Faucet Account

 > **Warning:** _In order to credit other addresses, Faucet account must be credited with some ETH_

-The recommended approach is to credit Faucet Account by transfering some ETH from one of your personnal Ethereum account using MetaMask (1 ETH is enough).
+The recommended approach is to credit Faucet Account by sending some ETH from one of your personnal Ethereum account using MetaMask (1 ETH is enough).

 <img src="static/metamask-credit-faucet.png" width="400px" alt="Credit Faucet with MetaMask"/>